-This video details the OSS Lockpick Pocketknife, a specialized tool developed for World War II intelligence operatives.
-It highlights the knife's compact design, integrating six lockpicking tools alongside a utilitarian blade.
-The original kit also included a leather pouch and a unique torsion wrench.
+This entry details the OSS Lockpick Pocketknife, a specialized tool developed by the Office of Strategic Services during World War II for intelligence operatives.
+It highlights the compact design integrating multiple lockpicking tools and a pen knife blade, emphasizing its historical significance in espionage.
+The guide outlines the deployment of these tools and mentions original accessories like a leather pouch and torsion wrench.

 Gun Laws by State